 The use of passive diffusion tube samplers developed for sulphur dioxide are not recommended for review and assessment according to LAQM TG(03).
-These diffusive samplers are only able to measure concentrations over a relatively long averaging period, which cannot easily be compared with shortterm objectives.
+These diffusive samplers are only able to measure concentrations over a relatively long averaging period, which cannot easily be compared with short-term objectives.

 Eight SO2 diffusion tubes were located throughout Moyle District, however in view of technical guidance, this monitoring was discontinued at the end of 2006.
-All available monitoring results for 2006 is shown in Appendix 2.
+There is therefore no SO2 monitoring data for Moyle District during 2007.